Clloyd11001/Godot_RPG/README.md

 This is the beginning of something special hopefully.
 This project was made to serve as a progress tracker and to also build my dream game.

 "My Action RPG" is the culmination of what I would want in an Action RPG.
+I was inspired by Castlevania, Berserk, Afro Samurai, Warring periods Japan, Dark Souls (art-wise), Ghost of Tsushima, and fighting games.

 Main components I have implemented so far:
   Implementing Character Sprites, Generating Asssets etc. (trying to implement some easy diffusion character sprite sheets to replace one's from tutorial